Switching the Paper Mill

 Primarily, fast freight bridge traffic flowed between the N&W connection at Connellsville, Pennsylvania and the Reading junction at Lurgan, Pennsylvania near Shippensburg.
 The other major flow was coal from the branches radiating from Elkins, West Virginia being moved east to the Port of Baltimore, or via Lurgan to the steel mills of eastern Pennsylvania.
 There was a variety of other traffic that moved across the WM, but I wanted to make sure that my layout would provide adequate runs to represent these two key elements.

-The Thomas Sub is being modeled as a point to point branch line, starting at MY and twisting along to Elkins, where a smaller yard and shop facility will be situated.
+The Thomas Sub is being modeled as a point to point branch line, starting at MY and twisting along to Elkins, where a smaller yard is situated.
 Active mines will be located along the way to provide a steady flow of oxide red hoppers full of black diamonds.
-Areas to be represented along this line include Luke, Shaw, Chaffee, Bayard, Thomas and Coketon.
-At least that’s the plan.
-When I actually build this section, it may be altered as space allows.
-(Everything works on paper!)
+Areas to be represented along this line include Luke, Shaw, and Thomas.
 The towns will all be significantly compressed, but I hope to include the stations at Thomas and Elkins as closely to the prototype as I can.

 LAYOUT SCHEMATIC

-The layout begins and ends in a hidden staging yard with four tracks in each direction.
-The West End of the yard represents Connellsville, the East End is Baltimore and Lurgan.
+The modeled portion of the railroad begins in the East Staging Yard below Luke and Maryland Junction.
+This yard represents destinations to the east, including Baltimore, via the East Sub, York via the Hanover Sub, and the Reading connection at Lurgan via the Lurgan Sub.
+The West End of the yard is located on the lower level under Ridgeley, and represents Connellsville, including Rockwood Jct., where Laurel Valley trains originate..
 Operationally at least, the Thomas Sub is modeled in its entirety from Elkins to Maryland Jct.
 Space limitations forced me to leave out the yards at Knobmount and Ridgely.
 Maybe next time!

 Other elements that I am trying to capture include coal movements from Somerset, Pennsylvania, local switching and coal mine runs along the Thomas Sub between Cumberland and Elkins, and the classification yard and engine terminal at Hagerstown.
 Needless to say, to do all this in N scale in a roughly 16’ x 16’ space requires some acrobatics as well as imagination.
 To make the design work, though, all I had to do was keep in mind the basic operating schematic of the WM.
 Despite a few components that had to be compressed out, relocated slightly, or otherwise deviated from the prototype, I think it is coming together nicely.